 - OOHC - Health Pathway - A guide for caseworkers

-The Health Pathway aims to ensure that every child or young person entering statutory out of home care (OOHC) receives timely and appropriate health screening, assessment, intervention, monitoring and review of their health needs.
+The Health Pathway aims to ensure that every child or young person entering statutory out of home care (OOHC) receives timely and appropriate health, assessment, intervention, monitoring and review of their health needs.

-These 2A age specific Primary Health Screen forms can be used to ensure that all domains of health are addressed for children and young people in OOHC.
+These 2A age specific Primary Health Assessment forms can be used to ensure that all domains of health are addressed for children and young people in OOHC.

 - OOHC Health Coordinators